UffizziCloud/uffizzi_controller/README.md

 ## Installing Uffizzi Platform

-To install the open-sourece version of Uffizzi, which includes this controller, see the [official documentation](https://docs.uffizzi.com/open-source).
+To install the open-source version of Uffizzi, which includes this controller, see the [official documentation](https://docs.uffizzi.com/open-source).

 ## Uffizzi Architecture Overview